-2.2 Digital outlet accreditation
+2.2 Websites

-Accreditation of digital outlets is intended for professional stand-alone internet editorial/news coverage only.
+Website accreditation is intended for professional stand-alone internet editorial/news coverage only.
 It is not to be used for any other purposes, including but not limited to public relations, promotional, commercial or entertainment use.

-While the FIA understands the increasing prevalence of social media as a form of media outlet, it implements a strict policy on any individual or organisation whose main output is via third party platforms or which relies predominantly on the content of others' to gain reach.
+While the FIA understands the increasing prevalence of social media as a form of media outlet, it implements a strict policy on any individual or organisation whose main output is via third party platforms or which relies predominantly on the content of others to gain reach.
 The FIA encourages such platforms to exist for the good of the sport, however it does not recognise the need for individuals to be accredited as media in order to fulfil this function.
-The FIA reserves its rights after evaluation to grant passes to this category of media.

-Because of space constraints at circuits, the number of digital outlets that can be accredited is limited and availability may depend on the location.
-An application may be refused even where all the Accreditation Criteria are met, in particular on the grounds of capacity.
+The number of websites that can be accredited is limited.
+An application may be refused even where all the Accreditation Criteria are met.

-A maximum of one representative journalist per digital outlet per event may be accredited, at the FIA's discretion.
+A maximum of one representative journalist per website per event may be accredited.
+At the discretion of the FIA, more than one pass may be allocated to a website.

-Digital outlets associated with a print or broadcast media organisation that has already applied for, and been granted, any other form of media accreditation might be accredited only if they fulfil our accreditation criteria (see point 3.2 below).
+Websites associated with a print or broadcast media organisation that has already applied for, and been granted, any other form of media accreditation might be accredited only if they fulfil our accreditation criteria (see point 3.2 below).